Sokoke: Relation to other populations

 Couffer hypothesises that, due to their isolation and Lamu's ancient history as a trade centre between Africa and Asia, they may be more closely related than even the Egyptian Mau breed to the original cats domesticated in the Fertile Crescent over 4,000 years ago and holding special favour in Ancient Egypt.

-While modern genetic work has yet to prove or disprove Couffer's idea, a DNA study by the Cat Genome Project (CGP) at the US National Cancer Institute has determined that the spotted khadzonzo street cats of eastern Kenya, the cats of the Lamu Archipelago off the Kenyan coast, and the standardised Sokoke are all closely related.
+While modern genetic work has yet to prove or disprove Couffer's idea, a DNA study by the US National Cancer Institute has determined that the spotted khadzonzo street cats of eastern Kenya, the cats of the Lamu Archipelago off the Kenyan coast, and the standardised Sokoke are all closely related.
 CGP categorised them in its "Arabian Sea Racial Group" (among a total of 12 feline "race" groupings).
 The group's shared DNA is derived primarily from Asian domestic cats, with ancient Arabian wildcat progenitors.
 This dispels the suspicion of some breeders that the cats are at least part modern wildcat – they are no more wild than the rest of the domestic cats.
-Advances in DNA sequencing have now resulted in an ambitious whole-body sequencing effort, called the 99 Cat Genome Project, which may reveal much more about the origins of the khadzonzo and connections that it and the Sokoke has with other cat populations.
+Advances in DNA sequencing have now resulted in an ambitious whole-body sequencing effort, (Note: For example, the 99 Cat Genome Project.) which may reveal much more about the origins of the khadzonzo and connections that it and the Sokoke has with other cat populations.